4elta/recon/README.md

 pip3 install -r requirements.txt
 ```

-Be sure to have the scripts of the suite in your `PATH` variable; at least the `icke.sh` should be, as it is only referenced by name (in `config.toml`).
+Be sure to have the scripts of the suite in your `PATH` variable; at least the `icke.sh` should be, as it is only referenced by name (in `config/recon.toml`).
 Also, make sure that the scripts have the *executable* flag set.

 ```sh